Cybersecurity for Small Businesses

 No single tool provides complete protection.
 Effective cybersecurity is constructed in layers, with each layer addressing a distinct category of risk.
 When one layer is bypassed, the next intercepts the threat before damage can occur.

-Layer 02, Endpoint Security
+Endpoint Security

 Device-Level Protection

 Endpoint Detection and Response (EDR) software deployed on every laptop, desktop, and server monitors device behavior in real time, identifies suspicious activity, and isolates threats before they can spread.
+AI-assisted detection backed by human support from a 24/7 Security Operations Center.

-Layer 04, Data Protection
+Data Protection

 Backup and Recovery